 In accordance with § 36.11(22), Wis.
-Stats., employees who witness an act of sexual assault, or who receive a first-hand report of sexual assault from an enrolled student, must report that information to the Office of the Dean of Students or designee.
+Stats., employees who witness an act of sexual assault, or who receive a first-hand report of sexual assault from an enrolled student, must report that information to the Title IX Coordinator or designee.
 "Confidential Employees", described below, are only required to report the occurrence of the sexual assault without any personally identifying information about the complainant or respondent.